neutrinojs/neutrino/docs/migration-guide.md

 - **BREAKING CHANGE** `@neutrinojs/eslint` and dependent middleware now throw if they are used by Neutrino after a compile preset [#839](https://github.com/neutrinojs/neutrino/pull/939).
 This is to prevent using an unknowingly broken configuration.
+- **BREAKING CHANGE** Most Neutrino middleware now throws if used twice with the same rule IDs.
+This is to prevent mis-configurations seen in the wild (such as using both `@neutrinojs/web` and one of the lower-level middleware it uses at the same time) [#1162](https://github.com/neutrinojs/neutrino/pull/1162).
 - **BREAKING CHANGE** The `@neutrinojs/mocha` preset no longer accepts middleware options as Mocha's CLI does not allow providing an options file which can call out to Neutrino to load middleware [#852](https://github.com/neutrinojs/neutrino/pull/852).
 Manually pass any Mocha options to a [`mocha.opts`](https://mochajs.org/#mochaopts)